The 1st Key to Happiness

 When I returned to focusing on my loss and grief, I was slightly less sad because I had had a chance to feel happy for at least just a moment.

 This taught me to start appreciating the little things in life.
-Just a moment of happy observation or being absorbed in a happy memory could do wonders in lifting my mood.
+Just a moment of happy observation or being absorbed in a happy memory could do wonders in lifting my mood and improving my mental health in general.

 The little things in life gained a great importance to me from then on.
 And now, I am still frequently surprised at how blind others often are to the most special moments in life.
 People make the mistake of thinking that these little things are not important, but they truly are.